standardhealth/cimpl-doc/docs/cimpl6ObjectiveFHIR.md

 >**Note:** This documentation is in draft form.

 _This is an introductory guide to CIMPL's class library: **Objective FHIR Version 1.0**.
 The Guide assumes some knowledge of CIMPL.
-If you're looking for more information on CIMPL, see the [CIMPL 6 Tutorial](cimpl6Tutorial_detail.md), the [CIMPL 6 User Guide](cimpl6UserGuide.md), or the [CIMPL 6 Language Reference Manual](cimpl6LanguageReference.md)._
+If you're looking for more information on CIMPL, see the [CIMPL 6 Tutorial](cimpl6Tutorial_detail.md), the [CIMPL Authoring](cimpl6Authoring.md), or the [CIMPL 6 Language Reference Manual](cimpl6LanguageReference.md)._

 ***